The Working Mind: Promoting Mental Health at Work

 Presented by the Mental Health Commission of Canada

-Register here so you can be sent a meeting invitation closer to the date.
+Register here to be sent a link to the online meeting closer to the date.

 Stigma is a major barrier preventing people from seeking help for mental health problems or mental illness, often delaying diagnosis and treatment.
 If identified and treated early, mental health concerns can be temporary and reversible.